SeaDve/Mousai/.github/ISSUE_TEMPLATE/bug_report.md

 What did you expect Mousai should do?
 -->

-**Relevant logs, screenshots, screencasts etc.**
+**Relevant logs, screenshots, screencasts, etc.**

 <!--
-If you have further information, such as technical documentation, logs, screenshots or screncasts related, please provide them here.
+If you have further information, such as technical documentation, logs, screenshots or screencasts related, please provide them here.

 If applicable, please attach the logs from running Mousai in the terminal with the following environment variables: `RUST_BACKTRACE=1 RUST_LOG=mousai=debug`